-- If you are a transgender person living in the custody of the state and have medical needs because of a diagnosis of Gender Identity Disorder (GID), healthcare providers may be obligated to help you receive appropriate treatment, including hormones.
+- If you are a transgender person living in the custody of the state and have medical needs because of a diagnosis of gender dysphoria, healthcare providers may be obligated to help you receive appropriate treatment, including hormones.

-- If you are a youth living with HIV you have a right to see a doctor and to receive treatment based on their medical opinion.
+- If you are a youth living with HIV you have a right to see a doctor and to receive treatment.

-You have a right to freedom of expression, including being open and affirming about being LGBTQ or living with HIV if you choose to be so.
+You have a right to freedom of expression, including being open about being LGBTQ or living with HIV if you choose.

 - Service providers should not require you to hide that you are LGBTQ or living with HIV if you don't want to hide it.

-- You have a right to express your gender identity through the clothes you wear, your name and your choice to be referred to as “he” or “she.”
+- You have a right to express your gender identity through the clothes you wear, your name and your choice of pronoun.

 - Staff should not punish you or single you out for being open about being LGBTQ or living with HIV.